Humber Arm South

 Humber Arm South is a town in the Canadian province of Newfoundland and Labrador.
 The town consists of the communities of Halfway Point, Benoit's Cove, John's Beach, and Frenchman's Cove.
 The town had a population of 1,537 in the Canada 2021 Census.
 The Town's Post Office is located in Benoit's Cove.
 Humber Arm South is located in the Bay of Islands and is in the Humber-Bay of Islands electoral district.
-The town's residents are of Mi'kmaw, Innu, and European descent.
+The town's residents are of Mi'kmaq, Innu, and European descent.

 History

-The Town of Humber Arm South consists of the descendants of the Mi'kmaw people from the area, the descendants of the immigrants from England who settled here in the early 1800s, and the people who resettled from Wood's Island.
+The Town of Humber Arm South consists of the descendants of the Mi'kmaq people from the area, the descendants of the immigrants from England who settled here in the early 1800s, and the people who resettled from Wood's Island.
 Some of those communities still exist within the incorporated municipality, which includes: